 - It gets crowded.
 Arrive by 11:15 a.m. for the best viewing spots.

 - Dress warmly.
 You'll be standing in one spot waiting for the firecrackers, so it's easier to get cold.
 February tends to be one of the colder months in New York City.
 Bring hats, scarfs, and gloves.

-- Maybe it goes without saying, but there will be lots of noise and smoke.
+- Note: There will be lots of noise and smoke.
 If you're sensitive to this, you should choose a location that isn't too close to the events.
-This is something to keep in mind if you're attending the event with children -- it can be a bit overwhelming and you might find yourself having to leave if you have young kids that can't handle it.
+This is something to keep in mind if you're attending the event with children.

 - Many restaurants in Chinatown are closed on New Year's Day.
 If you have your heart set on dining somewhere in particular, you should call ahead.
 Or plan to head out of the neighborhood for a meal afterward.
-(There are lots of great places to eat on the Lower East Side or even in SoHo and it's not too far to walk.)
+(There are lots of great places to eat nearby on the Lower East Side or in SoHo.

 Easy Ways to Get There

 - The festival is held in Sara D. Roosevelt Park.
 The Park runs from Canal to East Houston between Forsyth and Chrystie Streets.

 - Take the 6 train to Canal Street and walk east along Canal Street past the Manhattan Bridge and take a left on Chrystie Street.
 The events are held between Grand and Hester Streets.

 - Street parking in Chinatown is very difficult.
 Taking public transportation or utilizing a parking garage is highly recommended.